ACUTE SINUSITIS OVERVIEW

 Nasal steroids — Nasal steroids (steroids delivered by a nasal spray) can help to reduce swelling inside the nose, usually within two to three days.
 These drugs have few side effects and dramatically relieve symptoms in most people.

-There are a number of nasal steroids available by prescription, and one (triamcinolone or Nasocort) is available without a prescription.
+There are a number of nasal steroids available by prescription, and one (triamcinolone or Nasacort) is available without a prescription.
 These drugs are all effective, but differ in how frequently they must be used and how much they cost.

 You may need to use a nasal decongestant for a few days before starting a nasal steroid to reduce nasal swelling; this will allow the nasal steroid to reach more areas of the nasal passages.
 (See 'Nasal decongestants' above.)